 Gluten-free main meals in Vietnam

 Pho: Vietnam’s national dish is a soup that consists of a broth, rice noodles, fresh herbs, and meat or vegetables.
-In the west, the broth often has wheat added as a thickening agent; this is unusual in Vietnam, but you should confirm that there is no wheat flour in the broth before you tuck in.
+In the west, the broth often has wheat added as a thickening agent.
+This is unusual in Vietnam, but you should confirm that there is no wheat flour (or soy sauce as an additive) in the broth before you tuck in.

-Mì quảng: This rice noodle dish originates from central Vietnam and includes rice noodles and shrimp or pork in a turmeric-infused broth with fresh herbs, peanuts, lime, and chilli.
+Mì quảng: This rice noodle dish originates from central Vietnam and includes rice noodles and meat in a turmeric-infused broth with fresh herbs, crushed peanuts, rice crackers, lime, and chilli.
 Tasting this dish is one of the best things to do in Da Nang Vietnam.

 Bánh xèo: This dish is a thin rice pancake similar to a crêpe.
-It’s made by blending rice flour, turmeric, and coconut cream and it is traditionally stuffed with savoury fillings such as vegetables, pork, steak, and/or bean sprouts.
+It’s made by blending rice flour, turmeric, and coconut milk.
+It is traditionally stuffed with savoury fillings such as onion, shrimp, vegetables, pork, steak, and/or mung bean sprouts.
 While most recipes in Vietnam use 100% rice flour, you should confirm that the recipe does not contain wheat.
 Pre-prepared mixes might contain a combination of wheat flour and rice flour.

-Bánh Cuốn: Another rice-based meal, this dish is a rice roll that has been filled and grilled with pork mince, mushrooms, and bean sprouts.
+Bánh Cuốn: Another rice-based meal, this dish is a rice roll that has been filled and grilled with pork mince, mushrooms, fish sauce, and bean sprouts.
+It is gluten free.

-Cơm Hến: Originating from the fishing villages in central Vietnam and particularly popular in Hue, this dish contains rice, sautéed clams, and an assortment of fruit and vegetables such as apple, pineapple, and tomato.
+Cơm Hến: Originating from the fishing villages in central Vietnam and particularly popular in Hue, this dish contains rice, sautéed baby clams, and an assortment of fruit and vegetables such as banana blossoms, mint, lettuce and Vietnamese coriander.